cloudquery/cloudquery/website/pages/blog/introducing-glob-matching-for-tables.md

 ## Keeping up-to-date

-Another nice thing about glob matching is that you can use it to automatically sync new tables that get added to CloudQuery.
+Another nice thing about wildcard matching is that you can use it to automatically sync new tables that get added to CloudQuery.
 Using our example from above, this config:

 ```yaml
 tables: